bartekpacia/language-enforcer-bot/README.md

 Toolkit and Telegram/Discord Bot to enforce one language in the _group_ chat.
 How does it do it?

-If LangPolizei detects that the language doesn't match the one specified in `.env` file, ~~it mutes the user for 45 seconds~~ it rebukes the user.
+If LangPolizei detects that the language doesn't match the one specified in `.env` file, it rebukes and/or mutes the user for the specified period of time.

 ## Usage